intel/rohd-website/docs/_blog/2023-12-14-combinational-ssa.md

 end
 ```

 This code, as you might guess, sets `calculated_value` to 5, unless `some_condition` is high, in which case it sets `calculated_value` to 3.
 The use of blocking assignments (as is recommended in `always_comb` blocks) makes these statements execute from top to bottom.
-While it's easy to see how a digital circuit (e.g. a mux) could do the same thing functionally, one can imagine that you can do some fancier things whose behavior is more easily understood as procedural execution like this.
+While it's easy to see how a digital circuit (e.g. a mux) could do the same thing functionally, one can imagine that you can do some fancier things whose behavior is more easily understood as procedural steps like this.

 However, there's something weird here.
 The `calculated_value` signal is _not_ a software variable; it's a hardware signal!
 How does it have multiple values during this "execution", and what do things that depend on `calculated_value` "see" when using it?
 It turns out there's all kinds of weird behavior from a simulation perspective, as well as more serious issues of simulation/synthesis mismatch and unexpected behavior around `always_comb` blocks depending on how you write them.